BiLLY-J03l/Nt-Process-Injection-C/README.md

 -First, it tries to get a handle to the NTDLL.dll then it uses a predefined file native.h and get the addresses of each function we wanna use.

--Then it takes an arg to the process you want to inject the shellcode into.
+-Then it enumrates the processes running on the machine and picks notepad.exe, you can change that in the enum_processes() function.

 -Then it gets a handle to the requested process.